C.J. Abrams Player Props: Nationals vs. Guardians

 C.J.
 Abrams At The Plate

-- Abrams is hitting .214 with two doubles, two triples and three walks.
+- Abrams is batting .205 with two doubles, two triples and four walks.

-- Abrams has picked up a hit in five of 12 games this year, with multiple hits three times.

-- He has not hit a long ball in his 12 games this year.
+- He has not hit a home run in his 13 games this year.

-- In two games this season, Abrams has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this season, Abrams has picked up an RBI, and in both of those games he had multiple runs batted in.

-- He has scored in three of 12 games so far this season.
+- He has scored in four games this year (30.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.